sy1vain/Cinder-Mail/README.md

 ![ScreenShot](https://raw.github.com/sy1vain/Cinder-Mail/master/screenshots/email.png)

+Any `cid:filename` in the HTML will be replaced by the cid of a matching file.

 **TODO (at the very least):**

-* Authentication
-* Auto replacement of embedded images (with better cid's)
 * auto create plain text alternative from HTML
 * management of recipients and attachments
 * load html from file
 * format text to conform to the 1000 characters per line and correct newlines / encoding (7bit)
-* fix bug with single . on line
+* fix bug with single . on line (see above point)
 * notifications of succes/failure
+* SSL support -> currently Cinder does not contain the right boost build for this